SaNcHeS12557/CSDowner/README.md

 - In the future, there will be an option to **build** the project yourself.
 For now, the program is released in a **pre-built state**, and you don't need to perform the build manually.
 Stay tuned for updates on how to **build** the project once this feature becomes available.

 ## Issues 🐞

-- **Bugs in v0.1**: As it's an early version, expect some bugs and instability.
-- **Limited functionality**: Only available on Windows currently, with more features to come in future releases.
+- **Limited functionality**: only available on Windows currently, with more features to come in future releases.

 ## Contributing 🤝